 Reading Metro 2033 was a refreshing experience after so many Anglo-American centric novels.
-Metro has an unapologetically Non Anglo-American viewpoint.
-It was created by a Russian author, depicted a Russian setting and was written in the Russian language for a Russian audience.
+Metro has an unapologetically Non-Anglo-American viewpoint.
+It was created by a Russian author, depicted a Russian setting with Russian characters and was written in the Russian language for a Russian audience.

-The English translation of the earliest editions was passable, but imperfect.
-I noticed a number of errors here and there.
+The English translation of the earliest editions was passable but imperfect.
+I noticed several errors here and there.
 Thankfully, later editions and the audiobook version appear to have rectified any errors.
 As such I have no problem in highly recommending Metro 2033 to a mature audience.

 Metro 2033 Spawned a multi-media franchise, including graphic novels, audiobooks and video games.

 The video games are integral to the story arc, which is both a blessing and a curse.
 The chronology is as follows:

 Metro 2033 (game) follows the plot of Metro 2033 (book.)